leqingsang/SVOC/README.md

 ## HOW DOES IT WORK

 SVOC accepts unannotated input files in VCF format, where each line corresponds to one somatic variant.
 SVOC will call ANNOVAR and TransVar to generate necessary annotations.
-SVOC automatically scores all 17 criteria and calculates the total score of the variant based on the applicable rules defined in the guidelines.
-The oncogenicity category is then assigned according to the total score: ≥10 points for Oncogenic, 6–9 points for Likely Oncogenic, 0–5 points for VUS, -1 to -6 points for Likely Benign, and ≤-7 points for Benign.
+Then, it automatically scores all 17 criteria and calculates the total score of the variant based on the applicable rules defined in the guidelines.
+The oncogenicity category is finally assigned according to the total score: ≥10 points for Oncogenic, 6–9 points for Likely Oncogenic, 0–5 points for VUS, -1 to -6 points for Likely Benign, and ≤-7 points for Benign.
 The output file can be formatted as JSON, CSV, or TXT, with each line corresponding to one somatic variant.

 ## Web server
 https://svoc.premedkb.cn